Reno Omokri: Legal Battle with Paul Enenche

 A Federal High Court on January 30, 2025, vacated a remand order filed against Omokri by Pastor Paul Enenche of Dunamis International Gospel Centre.
 The ruling, delivered by Chief Magistrate Emmanuel Iyanna, ordered Omokri’s name to be removed from the First Information Report (FIR).
 Omokri had criticised Enenche for partisan politics from the pulpit during the 2023 Nigerian elections.
 He claimed that Enenche used his influence to campaign for Labour Party’s Peter Obi, an act he described as violating church registration laws and the Electoral Act.

 TRT World Forum

 On Friday, November 1, 2025, Reno Omokri was a panellist at the prestigious TRT World Forum in Istanbul, Turkey, which was attended by President Recep Tayyip Erdoğan.
 His speech at the event went viral, as he was seen speaking up for Africa against unfair labels used by the West.

 Oxford University Lecture

 On Friday, November 14, 2025, Omokri gave a lecture at Oxford University, titled “Speaking Truth to Power in Contemporary Nigeria,” which he presented to the Oxford African Governance Forum.

 This lecture was heavily oversubscribed, marking the first time this had occurred in the series' history, which had previously featured former President Olusegun Obasanjo as a speaker.

+Kilimanjaro Climb

+At exactly 7:19 AM East Africa Time on Tuesday, March 10, 2026, Reno Omokri reached the summit of Mount Kilimanjaro in a record three and a half days.
+The reason for the feat was to promote Nigeria as the greatest country in Africa by climbing the continent's tallest mountain.